Tricia S. Springer

 Tricia has an extensive practice representing governmental agencies and private parties in connection with the Pennsylvania Right to Know Law and educational institutions in connection with the Federal Educational Rights and Privacy Act.
 Tricia has processed hundreds of RTKL requests on behalf of School Districts and municipal clients and appeared before the Office of Open Records in support of local agencies more than a hundred times.
 She delivers practical and cost-effective solutions to public entities in handling RTKL requests with the goal of effectively and efficiently handling requests to decrease the associated costs for public agencies.

-Tricia also has spent a substantial portion of her practice representing hospitals, physicians, and other health care professionals in the administrative arena as well as at both the trial and appellate levels.
-Tricia specializes in regulatory compliance, HIPAA-related issues, credentialing and privileges, risk mitigation, and patient safety.
+Tricia also has spent a substantial portion of her practice representing hospitals, physicians, and other health care professionals in the administrative arena and at both the trial and appellate levels.

 - Represented health care professionals in licensing disputes.

 - Defended physicians and hospitals in medical professional liability actions at trial and appellate levels.